< Back to articles

 The request should include details of why the leave is being requested and for how long it will be taken.

-Employers must respond to the request as soon as possible but can only reject requests in specific circumstances, such as if it would cause substantial harm to the business or put other employees’ safety at risk.
+Employers must respond to the request as soon as possible.
+But while there is some employer’s discretion, they can only reject requests in specific circumstances, such as if it would cause substantial harm to the business or put other employees’ safety at risk.

-Should an employer refuse, consider the situation and whether they are justified in their decision.
+Should an employer refuse unpaid leave, consider the situation and whether they are justified in their decision.

 Remember, an employee’s rights should be exercised, as that’s what they are there for.
 Unpaid and paid leave should be considered as and when they benefit you.

-UK citizens have a statutory right to this and various kinds of paid leave.
-For more information, see the Employment Rights Act 1996.
+UK citizens have a statutory right to this and various kinds of paid leave, under legislation including the Employment Rights Act.
+See the Employment Rights Act 1996 for more information.

 Reasons for leave